 This depends from coach to coach, so I can speak only for myself.
 I find there are different levels of success.
 Some people learn new ADHD coping skills and habits and improve their lives for the better.
 Their lives get easier.
 That’s cool.
 What am I really after?
 When a client does what I call “totally rewrites their image of themselves”.
 So, they start thinking of themselves as an organized person, or a person who is always on time.
 Or, someone who is aware and productive.
 Who works to their strengths and reaches their goals.
 When their ADHD no longer frames who they are but becomes their superpower.
 That’s what gives me goosebumps.
 That’s what I live for.

 Whew!
 That’s a lot of information.
-I hope you’ve found my 16 facts about an ADHD coach helpful.
+I hope you’ve found my 15 facts about working with an ADHD coach helpful.
 Please, use the contact form on this site to ask me any questions.
 Click here to find more information about my ADHD coaching services.